spk121/burro-engine/doc/burro-engine.md

 - Every time you load a new game file, it is loaded into a newly created sandbox.

+## Graphics functionality

+### Loading into the VRAM cache

+To keep programs in the sandbox from using too much memory, the game is limited to having four pieces of media loaded in the graphics cache.
+These memory locations are call VRAM.

+The four main graphics cache locations are `VRAM_A`, `VRAM_B`, `VRAM_C` and `VRAM_D`.

+To load an image into VRAM, use `(load-image-file-into-vram filename vram)`

+### Backgrounds

+A `background` is the term for an image drawn on the canvas.
+The canvas has four layers of background stack one on top of the other, so you can draw one image on top of another image. `BG_0` is on top.
+`BG_3` is on the bottom.

+To set up a background, load an image from VRAM onto the background

+    (set-background-image BG_1 VRAM_A)

+or, if you want to use only a portion of that image, call the procedure with the location of a top-left corner, and a width and size.

+    (set-background-image BG_1 VRAM_A col row width height)

 ## Notes on GTK

 ### Coding standard for GtkWidget